 Components should preferably be passive, i.e. they should not contain their own threads of execution.
-A view where components are allocated to threads during component assembly is preferred, since this is believed to enhance reusability but most of all, simplicity, but without introducing any unnecessary resource consumption.
+A view where components are allocated to threads during component assembly is preferred, since this is conceptually simple, and also believed to enhance reusability.

-The computational model should be focused on a pipe-and-filter model [5].
+The computational model should be focused on a pipesand-filters model [17].
 This is partly due to the well known ability to schedule and analyse this model off-line.
-Also, the pipes-and-filters model is a good conceptual model for control applications
+Also, the pipes-and-filters model is a good conceptual model for control applications.